 - Purchase school supplies while they’re on sale.
 Wal-mart and other large stores have really good sales right now, but don’t make the mistake of rushing off to buy things if you don’t have a plan.
 You’ll end up with a pile of markers and crayons, only to discover you still have some left from last year’s sale.
 (Don’t ask me how I know this!)
 Now that you’ve made all your lesson plans and cleaned up everything from last year, you’ll be much more prepared to make a realistic shopping list that actually fits your budget.

-- And a favorite book?
-How to Homeschool: A Practical Approach by Gayle Graham
+P.S.
+In case you need some more great ideas, here is a favorite book: How to Homeschool: A Practical Approach by Gayle Graham.